dwinterLA-zz/ground-source/README.md

 - Merge the latest `master` into `groundsource-dev`.
 Forestry will:
     - Automatically detect any changes made to `groundsource-dev`.
-    - Build the site and commit to the Github Pages branch: `gh-pages-branch`.
+    - Build the site and commit to the Github Pages branch: `gh-pages`.

 - Within a few minutes, your changes should be live at <a href="https://groundsource.net">groundsource.net</a>.
 If not, logging into Forestry should illuminate potential build errors (look for the status indicator at the top of the left navigation bar).